jncraton/languagemodels/readme.md

 ### Models

-This package does allow direct model selection, but sensible defaults are preferred to allow the package to improve over time as stronger models become available.
-The models used are 1000x smaller than the largest models in use today.
+Sensible default models are provided.
+The package should improve over time as stronger models become available.
+The basic models used are 1000x smaller than the largest models in use today.
 They are useful as learning tools, but perform far below the current state of the art.

 This package currently uses [LaMini-Flan-T5-base](https://huggingface.co/MBZUAI/LaMini-Flan-T5-248M) as its default model.
-This is a fine-tuning of the T5 base model on top of the [FLAN](https://huggingface.co/google/flan-t5-base) fine-tuning.
 The model is tuned to respond to instructions in a human-like manner.
 The following human evaluations were reported in the [paper](https://github.com/mbzuai-nlp/LaMini-LM) associated with this model family:

 ![Human-rated model comparison](media/model-comparison.png)